-by Melissa A. Jonson-Reid, Professor at the Brown School and Director of the Center for Violence and Injury Prevention
+Written by Melissa A. Jonson-Reid, PhD, professor at the Brown School

 Those reading the Institute for Public Health blog are engaged in work related to a variety of social and health concerns.
 In case you were thinking your work has nothing to do with domestic violence…consider the following:

 - Estimates of medical and health care costs for women in the US alone are about 4.1 billion dollars per year.

 - Domestic violence is more common than any other health issue during pregnancy and threatens the health of the mother and the child.

 - It is estimated that 2/3 of residents of emergency shelters are children.

 - About 63 percent of homeless women report histories of domestic violence.